artefactory/train-fastai-custom-aiplatform/README.md

 > --bucket-name=$BUCKET_NAME \
 > --model-dir=$MODEL_DIR
 > ```
+We specified a few parameters here:
+  - The name of the job
+  - The type of scaling we want, BASIC_GPU here
+  - The region we want our running machine to be
+  - The URI of our custom container
+  - Our arguments:
+    - The number of epochs
+    - The name of our bucket in GCS
-This might take some time depending on how many epochs you chose to train your model on
+    - The name of the directory to store our trained model This might take some time depending on how many epochs you chose to train your model on

 - You can view the status of your job with the command